utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 After you sign in, you will be redirected back to the Postman desktop app.

 If you're a member of multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
-To do so, select your avatar in the upper-right corner, then select the team to proceed.
+To do so, select your avatar in the Postman header, then select the team to proceed.

 > You must complete the process of signing in within five minutes once you begin the process in the Postman desktop app.
 If you go beyond this time, you must return to the Postman desktop app and restart the sign in process.